pitastrudl/wekanwiki/Security-Disclosure.md

 You can [Install Wekan](https://github.com/wekan/wekan/releases) to your own computer and scan it's vulnerabilities there.

-# About Wekan security in general
+## About Wekan security in general

-There is only 2 versions of Wekan: Sandstorm, and Standalone Wekan.
+There is only 2 versions of Wekan: Standalone Wekan, and Sandstorm Wekan.

+### Standalone Wekan

 Standalone Wekan includes all non-Sandstorm platforms.
-On Sandstorm platform using environment variable Standalone Wekan features like Admin Panel etc are turned off, because Sandstorm platform provides SSO for all apps running on Sandstorm.
 Some Standalone Wekan platforms like Snap and Docker have their own specific sandboxing etc features.

 Wekan uses xss package for input fields like cards, as you can see from [package.json](https://github.com/wekan/wekan/blob/devel/package.json).
 Forms can include markdown links, html, image tags etc like you see at https://wekan.github.io .
 It's possible to add attachments to cards, and markdown/html links to files.